 It seems to be my current theme these days to make dinner simple.
-February is rarely the time for mighty culinary inspirations when I am desperate to breakaway from the sweet potatoes and squashes.
+Winter is rarely the time for mighty culinary inspirations when I am desperate to breakaway from the sweet potatoes and squashes.
 And so in addition to my current obsession with freezer meals and batch prepping and freezing, next in line on a cold winter night is the ultimate one pot meal.
 Slice, dice, set it and forget it – you know what I’m saying?

 No matter the season, one pot meals are always an easy and delicious way to get dinner on the table.
 One potters are my favourite meals because they’re comforting, simple, no-fuss, and a great reason to use up any lingering produce in the fridge.

 One pot meals are flexible and forgiving, so there aren’t a lot of strict culinary rules to follow.
 However, I do have a few key guidelines that I use to ensure I don’t end up with a gloppy mess in the pot that more closely resembles doggy diarrhea than my dinner of choice.
 Here are some of the things to keep in mind when making healthy one pot meals.

 1. Select a Quality Source of Protein

 Protein is an essential meal component that keeps us satiated for longer and provides us with the amino acids we need for healing and repair.
 One of the reasons we get hungry after meals is that we haven’t given our body what it needs.
 A bowl of gluten-free pasta and tomato sauce is not a meal.
 That’s a carb-fest and will leave you snacking!